-- Software used to control the EUT for staying in continuous transmitting mode was programmed. - SAR measurement was performed with host (Lenovo(IBM) T60). - The output power (dBm) we measured before SAR test in different channel.
-And test the highest output power channel first. - In this test is follow KDB447498 and have four test modes: Horizontal Up / Horizontal Down / Vertical Front / Vertical Back, and the distance between EUT and phantom is 5mm for each mode (enhanced energy coupling test mode is 10mm).
-During Horizontal Up mode and Vertical Front mode using a USB extension cable for testing.
+- Software used to control the EUT for staying in continuous transmitting mode was programmed. - The output power(dBm) we measured before and after SAR test in different channel - During SAR test, test maximum output power channel first. - In this test has four batteries(58Wh / 57Wh / 48.84Wh / 48Wh), using 802.11b mode find the worst battery and to do final test.